moliver28/research-handbook/content/handbook/sales/channel/channel-programs-ops.md

 - If the partner account is Authorized in Impartner
 - If there are any existing NFR licenses - check license.gitlab.com with the partner account name to see if the Partner already has any existing NFR licenses.
   - Select Partners are allowed up to 25 licenses, Open Partners up to 10 licenses
   - If existing licenses, set the expiration date to the same expiration date as existing license (unless this is a renewal of course)
 - If the partner has at least one employee who has completed the Solution Architect Certification or Professional Services Engineer Certification training, lab and exam (with a passing score).
   - Check in Impartner for certifications by going to the Training tab
   - Next to the Certification: _Solution Architect Core,_ click the number in the “Completed” column to display all certification completions and sort by account to see if a certification has been completed.
   - Next to the Certification: _GitLab Trusted Professional Services Engineer (PSE) Certification,_ click the number in the Completed column and sort by account to see if a certification has been completed.
   - If the partner has no certifications yet, but meets the other two eligibility criteria above, currently we can still send the NFR license, but we should encourage the partner to complete the Solution Architect Core.
 See sample email to Partner contact and CAM, once the license has been sent, below:

+    ```text
         _Subject Line: NFR License Request_

         _Hi [Partner License Contact],_